enspiral/handbook/foundation/README.md

 Purpose, scope, role

 * Owns the Enspiral brand and IP
-* Is owned collectively by the Enspiral Foundation Stewards
+* Is owned collectively by the Enspiral Foundation Shareholders
 * Charitable company
 * Vehicle for collaboration
 * Budget comes from contributions from ventures and individuals